 - Add chopped artichoke hearts and crushed garlic to potato mixture and mix well.
 Spoon mixture back into potato shells.

 2. I made this with my homemade dairy-free Creamy Italian Salad Dressing.
+You could also use this Creamy Dill Salad Dressing.
 I think it would probably work with store-bought, but I've never tried it, so no guarantees.

-3. To give filling a crispy top, drizzle tops of stuffed potatoes with a small amount of olive oil, and place potatoes under broiler for 2 to 3 minutes.
+3. To give filling a crispy top, spritz tops of stuffed potatoes with a small amount of olive oil, and place potatoes under broiler for 2 to 3 minutes.